Customize error pages

 The first time a policy is deployed with a Block action and an Error Page response, it may take up to 30 minutes for the error page to appear to the user.

-SIA includes error pages that you can customize the appearance of or you can select to show error pages that are hosted by your organization.
+SIA includes error pages that you can customize.
+You can customize the appearance of these pages, the language of text, and some of the text that’s provided.
+If you don’t want to use a SIA error page, you can also choose to show an error page that’s hosted by your organization.

 For a complete list of settings that you can modify in SIA error pages, see Error page customization.
 To use a hosted error page instead of SIA error pages, see Use a hosted error page.